SAR-mango/SinESC/README.md

 # Overview
+SinESC is an electronic speed controller (ESC) for brushless DC motors that supports full sinusoidal control.
+RC drones and wings are the target application of SinESC.

 There are two versions of SinESC.
 Wing Edition and Multi Edition:

 Wing Edition supports CAN and standard PWM control signals.
 CAN is intended for Pixhawk users, and standard PWM is for direct connection to an RC receiver.